Event schema

 page: {

-url?: string; // full URL — REQUIRED for web, optional for native/server
+url?: string; // full URL — REQUIRED for web, optional for native/server.

 path: string; // web: pathname. native/server: a screen name or route.
+Truncated at 2048.

-referrer?: string; // document.referrer
+referrer?: string; // document.referrer.
+Truncated at 2048.

 };